Weatherford, Texas 2015. Jeff squatted in a corner watching while his best mare stood over her newborn foal to clean the slick hide.

 Cleaning and disinfection should be a top priority with foal scours.

-Foals that have recovered clinically from an episode of scours or foals that continue to pass soft feces may potentially shed infectious organisms in their feces and should be handled with care to avoid spreading or carrying infected feces from the area of isolation to other horses.
+Foals that have recovered clinically from an episode of scours or foals that continue to pass soft feces may potentially shed infectious organisms in their feces and should be handled with care to avoid spreading or carrying infected feces from the area of isolation to other animals.

 Foal feces and contaminated bedding material should not be spread on pastures where other horses or farm animals may come in contact and potentially consume the material.